how to dispose of electrical appliances

 What can I put in my skip bin?

-Can you put electrical items in the bin?
+Can you put electrical items in skip bins?
 It ultimately depends on the appliance, but you can dispose of the following with Just Skips:

 • Vacuum cleaners